-Timothy Harney’s emotionally powerful figurative paintings possess a remarkable formal excellence which propels them beyond the particulars of the scene into the universal, where they model and draw forth viewers’ emotions and experiences.
+Timothy Harney’s emotionally powerful figurative paintings possess an exceptional formal excellence which propels them beyond the particulars of the scene into the universal, where their mythic gravity models and draws forth viewers’ emotions and experiences.

-Harney’s subjects are personal (self and family), biographical (often other artists), and invented strangers.
+Harney’s figurative subjects are personal (self and family), biographical (often other artists), and invented strangers.

-He also paints (or draws, or collages) landscapes and exquisite abstracts following the same formal principles, but without human figures.
+He also paints, draws, and collages landscapes and exquisite abstracts following the same formal principles, but without human figures.

 All his work possesses carefully balanced and directed colors and forms which fill the canvas or paper to the edge.